HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 Oravița (German: Orawitz, Hungarian: Oravicza) is situated at an elevation of 289 m in the southwest of Caraș-Severin county (Banat region) of western Romania, about 35 km southwest of the county's capital, Reșița.
 Oravița has a population of about 15,000.

-3847 Oravița: Brădișor [Marilla] The place was first mentioned in documents of the late 17th century.
+3847 Oravița: Brădișor [Marilla] The place was first mentioned in 1690 and since 1717 was recognised as a community.
+As the western part of the community was mainly settled by miners from Tyrol, while the eastern part was mostly inhabited by native Romanians, the community had two separate administrations.
 After the victory of Austria over the Turks, Oravița was one of the first places in the Banat region that were colonised by settlers from Tyrol, Carinthia, Carniola and Styria.
 The first Banat mining commission was founded in Timișoara in 1717 and soon after that privileges were granted to miners who settled in Oravița.
 The town soon became a centre of copper production.
 Silver, lead and gold also were mined.
 However, most mining activites were discontinued in the mid-19th century.
 The railroad from Oravița to Baziaș was completed in 1854.
 It was the first of southern Hungary and is the oldest in Romania.
 The railroad was built to transport coal from Oravița to the port at the Danube river.
-The mountain railway line from Oravița to Steierdorf (Hungarian: Stájerlak) and Anina is a technical monument.
+The mountain railway line from Oravița to Steierdorf (Hungarian: Stájerlak) and Anina, completed in 1863, is a technical monument.
 It was once nicknamed the "Semmering railroad of the Banat".
+After World War I, the town became part of Romania and the two administrative parts were merged into one single municipality.
+At the same time, Oravița became the seat of the administration of the district (județ) Caraș.
+After World War II most of the German inhabitants left for Germany or Austria.
 1923 Oravița: Brădișor [Marilla]

 Already during the 19th centuy Oravița was known as a climatic spa.
 The colony Marilla was a fashionable resort in a park about 1 km from Oravița.
 Some trains from Budapest even showed Oravița-Marilla as their destination (although they of course terminated in the station of Oravița).
 Between the two World Wars a new sanatorium for pulmonary diseases was opened on the Lup mountain and also was called "Marilla".
 The Marilla park colony in Oravița was then renamed Brădișor.